APA Legislative Priorities

 The American Planning Association believes that federal policy can be a vital tool for supporting local planning that strengthens communities and provides greater access to economic and social opportunity.
 A supportive framework in federal policy for good local planning is essential to the health, resilience, and prosperity of the nation and its communities.

-To promote stronger communities, APA urges Congress to:
+To promote stronger communities, in 2016 APA urges Congress to:

 Support programs that promote the planning and design of healthy, safe and active communities.